boundtotheearth/tp/docs/UserGuide.md

 1. If you have many items and want to find a specific one, you can use `match/all` to narrow down your search results.

-2. If you have many items and want to find those that are not part of a certain category, you can use `match/none` to narrrow down your search results.
+2. If you have many items and want to find those that are not part of a certain category, you can use `match/none` to narrow down your search results.

 #### 5.1.8.
 Viewing All Projects/Tasks: `list`